anniezhang11/magic-potions/README.md

 Furthermore, since this was my first time using Laravel, I'm sure there are many things that I'm missing that I'm unaware of.
-In a different environment, I'd love the opportunity to get this code reviewed by a more senior engineer to see how I can improve this application and if there's anything I'm doing blatantly incorrectly.
+In a different environment, I'd love the opportunity to get this code reviewed by a more senior engineer to see how I can improve this application and if there's anything I'm doing incorrectly.

 ### What would you do to improve or scale the application?
+There's plenty of opportunity to improve and scale this application!
+Along with the three points mentioned above (testing, UI/UX, and validation improvements) as well as the db improvements mentioned previously, we could also add authentication to further improve this platform.
+Currently, the endpoints are completely unprotected, which is not ideal for a sales website.
+Some smaller improvements I would also include both in general and for scaling purposes:

+- 404 Not Found pages.
+- Implementing a separate cart page instead of having contact/billing info on the same page as the product page so that adding more products to the website can be more easily handled.
+- Incorporating user profiles so that returning users could have their contact/billing info pre-filled in.
+This would also make the checkout process a bit smoother and faster.
+- Using uuids instead of incremental IDs so that database writes can be spread across many servers in the future.

 ### Bonus
 **Unit Tests**